PT100 Temperature sensor.

 The Pencil lines intersecting with the 105-ohm calibration point show the accuracy improvement brought about by this single scaling point correction strategy (circuits 2 and 4).

 - The Yellow pencil marks show the offset error without the calibration.
 This would have been the biggest error in circuit 3 that uses INA155 with a gain of 50.
+Improved using the gain option of 10.

 4. Less input filtered INA155UA instrumentation amplifier solution;

-AL-0016-04E CADSTAR 16, Less interference filtered INA155.
+AL-0016-04E CADSTAR 16, Less interference filtered INA155, but to mitigate the input is centred at mid supply.

 An engineer can apply worst-case design tolerance and, by using a statistical approach, ensure that most products, when assembled, will work.
 That is close to how raw material and measured parameters come from nature and are first processed for use!
 But supplied components are made and specified, precisely and consistently, with all components meeting their tolerance specifications.
 This is how electronics have changed since 1980.